Registering for an Expedition

 If you wish to cancel your expedition place please inform Earthwatch as soon as possible.
 Your cancellation will be confirmed with an email from Earthwatch; you should not consider your expedition canceled until you have received this confirmation.

 If you cancel less than 90 days before your expedition start date, Earthwatch will retain 100% of your contribution.
-If you cancel 90 days or more before your expedition start date, your balance payment will be refunded, but your nonrefundable deposit will be retained by Earthwatch.
+If you cancel 90 days or more before your expedition start date, your balance payment will be refunded, but your nonrefundable deposit* will either be put in an Expedition Fund upon request or be retained by Earthwatch.
 If you used a promotional offer when registering for your expedition, your reservation is subject to the terms and conditions of that offer.
 It is your responsibility to ensure you understand any such terms prior to signing up.